eProsima/Fast-DDS-docs/docs/advanced.rst

 ---------------------

 `RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2/PDF>`_ simple discovery mechanism requires the participant to send announcements.
-These announcements are not deliver in a reliable fashion, and can be disposed of by the network.
+These announcements are not delivered in a reliable fashion, and can be disposed of by the network.
 In order to avoid the discovery delay induced by message disposal, the initial announcement can be set up to make several shots, in order to increase proper reception chances.

-Initial announcements only take place on participant creation.
-Once done, the only announcements enforced are the standard ones based on the ``leaseDuration_announcementperiod`` period (not the ``initial_announcements.period``).
+Initial announcements only take place upon participant creation.
+Once this phase is over, the only announcements enforced are the standard ones based on the ``leaseDuration_announcementperiod`` period (not the ``initial_announcements.period``).

 +---------+--------------------------------------------------------------------+----------------+---------+
 | Name    | Description                                                        | Type           | Default |